OneWord99/Motion-unrestricted-dynamic-electrocardiogram-system-utilizing-imperceptible-electronics/README.md

 # Motion-unrestricted-dynamic-electrocardiogram-system-utilizing-imperceptible-electronics
-# We hereby disclose data related to the MU-DCG project。
+We hereby disclose data related to the MU-DCG project.